What is the CHISQ.DIST.RT Function?

 The CHISQ.DIST.RT function uses the following arguments:

-- X (required argument) – It is the value at which the chi-square distribution is to be evaluated.
+- X (required argument) – This is the value at which the chi-square distribution is to be evaluated.
 It should be greater than or equal to zero.

-- Deg_freedom (required argument) – It is the number of degrees of freedom.
+- Deg_freedom (required argument) – This is the number of degrees of freedom.
 It must be an integer between 1 and 1010.

 To learn more, launch our free Excel crash course now!